commercial-emacs/commercial-emacs/README.md

 ### <a name="long-lines"></a>Long lines remain dog-slow, what's the deal?

-Only the C code was changed.
-Lisp package code bogs as before.
-To realize the improvement, one ought to `find-file-literally` (which won't fontify), and turn off showstoppers like `hl-line-mode` and `show-paren-mode`.
+Accede when prompted to open your file in `raw mode`.
+Also turn off showstoppers like `hl-line-mode` and `show-paren-mode`.

 ### <a name="tree-sitter"></a>How can I try tree-sitter highlighting?